 As the Montana Nonprofit Association grew, we met more and more people who needed the kind of help and support we were providing for each other.
 We vowed to start a consulting firm that offered those services, and we did — after Terry completed course work for her Masters in Nonprofit Management (while managing a multi-million-dollar capital campaign) and Peggy consolidated a statewide network of nonprofits in Alaska and earned her CFRE.

 In 2004, Terry launched Sage Solutions.
 In 2010, Peggy returned to Montana, joined the company as a partner, and Sage Solutions became an LLC.
 After three years of collaboration with the team, Teresa Geremia-Chart joined Sage in 2012.

-Teresa Geremia-Chart brings 25 years of experience working in the nonprofit sector.
-Her experience includes working as the Organizational Development Director for the Montana Nonprofit Association.
+Teresa Geremia-Chart brings 28 years of experience working in the nonprofit sector.
+She has served as executive director, development director, and program director for various nonprofits in Montana and California.